st-sw/STC3115GenericDriver/README.md

 Device under test:
 ----------------
-Device:       STC3115 Battery Gas gauge.  <br />
+_Device_:       STC3115 Battery Gas gauge.  <br />
-Manufacturer: STMicroelectronics <br />
+_Manufacturer_: STMicroelectronics <br />

 Typical Application:  Monitor a single cell battery <br />
 Package:      CSP and DFN10 (9 pins used) <br />
-Operating supply: 2.7V to 4.5V  <br />
+Operating supply: 2.7V to 4.5V  <br/>

+* Order code: <br/>
+There are 2 versions of STC3115.
+Use the right part number depending on your battery max voltage.
+  * STC3115IxT for battery from 3V to 4.35V max (order code: STC3115IJT or STC3115IQT)
+  * STC3115AIxT for battery from 3V to 4.20V max (order code:STC3115AIJT or STC3115AIQT)

 Hardware: